aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/accesscacheoptions/_index.md

 public final class AccessCacheOptions
 ```

-Cache options for data access.
-Can be combined with \| operator for multiple options together.
+Caching options for data access.
+Multiple options can be combined using the "\|" operator.

 **Remarks**